-Ehrenfest-Afanassjewa argues that Tolman's similitude transformations should only be understood as formal transformations, i.e. unit changes.
-She places conditions on Tolman's ontic interpretation of these transformations as indicating actual changes in size, e.g. a miniature universe:
+Ehrenfest-Afanassjewa argues that Tolman's similitude transformations should be understood only as formal transformations-that is, unit changes.
+She places conditions on Tolman's ontic interpretation of these transformations as indicating actual changes in size (e.g., a miniature universe):

-- (1) that a model universe in the sense defined above is possible, - (2) that we possess all equations which are wanted for a full description of the whole universe, - (3) that the latter condition is especially fulfilled by those equations which in the C.G.S. system serve to fix the dimensions of the different quantities.
+- 1. that a model universe in the sense defined above is possible, - 2. that we possess all equations which are wanted for a full description of the whole universe, - 3. that the latter condition is especially fulfilled by those equations which in the C.G.S. system serve to fix the dimensions of the different quantities.
 (Ehrenfest-Afanassjewa 1916b, 4)